 Our office is responsible for prosecuting a wide range of federal criminal offenses committed within the State of Alaska.
 We work directly with federal, state and local law enforcement agencies throughout Alaska who investigate crimes and refer them to our office for federal prosecution.
-The federal investigatory agencies include Drug Enforcement Administration (DEA), Environmental Protection Agency (EPA), Federal Bureau of Investigation (FBI), Homeland Security Investigations (HIS), US Customs and Border Protection (CBP), Internal Revenue Service (IRS), Bureau of Alcohol, Tobacco and Firearms (ATF), Secret Service, Postal Inspection Service, Department of Interior, Federal Aviation Administration, US Coast Guard, and National Oceanic and Atmospheric Administration (NOAA).
+The federal investigatory agencies include Drug Enforcement Administration (DEA), Environmental Protection Agency (EPA), Federal Bureau of Investigation (FBI), Homeland Security Investigations (HSI), US Customs and Border Protection (CBP), Internal Revenue Service (IRS), Bureau of Alcohol, Tobacco and Firearms (ATF), Secret Service, Postal Inspection Service, Department of Interior, Federal Aviation Administration, US Coast Guard, U.S. Fish and Wildlife Service, National Park Service, and National Oceanic and Atmospheric Administration (NOAA).

 The Criminal Division divides the responsibility for prosecuting this diversity of matters into two broad units: (1) White Collar and Environmental Crimes, and (2) Violent Crime, Gangs and Drug Enforcement.
 Within these units we have prosecutors who specialize in combating specific types of offenses, including: